 - For heavier dirt and tougher stains - Aside from the baking soda-water paste, you can make a vinegar solution by mixing 1 part distilled white vinegar with 1 part water in a spray bottle.
 Add some drops of dishwashing soap if grease has accumulated on the surface.

 - Clean the tile area.
-Mop the floor or wipe the tiled walls and kitchen counters using warm water and mild liquid dishwashing solution.
+Mop the floor or wipe the tiled walls and kitchen counters using warm water and a mild liquid dishwashing solution.
 This is to get rid of dirt and dust that has clung to the surface.
-Depending on the type or make of the tile, it’s best to always follow the manufacturer's instructions for cleaning it.
+Depending on the type or make of the tile, it's best always to follow the manufacturer's instructions for cleaning it.

 - Apply the solution.
 Depending on the state of stains and dirt on the grout, apply the appropriate cleaning mixture on the grout.
 Use a spoon for the paste.
 For heavier dirt/tougher stains, spray the vinegar solution on top of the baking soda paste.
 Leave the mixture on for 5-10 minutes.

 - Scrub the grout.
 Using a stiff brush, scrub off the dirt and grime from the grout.